RACP Trainee Research Awards

 All Australian and Aotearoa New Zealand trainees are invited to submit abstracts for oral presentation on topics related to the fields of adult or paediatric medicine for the RACP Trainee Research Awards.
 Those selected will present at competitive regional events being held in Australian States and Territories and Aotearoa New Zealand.

 Trainees who take out top honours at their regional event will be invited to present alongside recognised researchers at an RACP event in 2024.
 Regional top honour trainees will also be invited to have their abstracts published in the Congress supplement of the Internal Medicine Journal or Journal of Paediatrics and Child Health.

-You must be an active RACP trainee* in any of the College Divisions, Faculties or Chapters.
+- an RACP trainee* actively training in any of the College Divisions, Faculties or Chapters, or

 In your application, select the category that best aligns with your topic.
 For example, you're an Adult Medicine trainee but your topic best aligns with paediatric medicine, then you should apply for the Paediatric Medicine category.

 *We acknowledge that when the presentation event is held in the following year, an Award nominee may have become a Fellow.